-Roxanne Turcotte’s works reach out!
-They have been performed in concert in Aix-en-Provence, Barcelona, Birmingham, Bourges, Brussels, Crest, Edmonton, Geneva, Guelph, Lyon, Manchester, Marseille, Millery, Montpellier, Montréal, Nîmes, Orford, Oslo, Saarbrücken and Sousse…
+Roxanne Turcotte’s works are out there!
+They have been performed in concert in Aix-en-Provence, Barcelona, Birmingham, Bourges, Brussels, Crest, Edmonton, Geneva, Guelph, Le Havre, Lyon, Manchester, Marseille, Millery, Montpellier, Montréal, Nîmes, Orford, Oslo, Saarbrücken, Santiago and Sousse…

-Turcotte has received grants from the Canada Council for the Arts (CCA) and the Conseil des arts et des lettres du Québec (CALQ).
-Under her belt, she has ten recordings, a few publications, numerous concerts with various music ensembles, and multiple tours and concerts in Canada, the USA, and Europe.
+To her credit, she has ten albums, a few publications, numerous concerts with various music ensembles, and multiple tours and concerts in Canada, the USA, and Europe.

-The music of Roxanne Turcotte has won numerous awards and distinctions: International New Music Composers Competition (USA, 1987, ’89), Hugh Le Caine Award from the SOCAN Foundation (Canada, 1985, ’89), Luigi Russolo International Competition (Italy, 1989), 6th “Villes manifestes” Radio Art Competition (La Muse en circuit, France, 2005), Bourges Electroacoustic and Sound Art International Competition (France, 2005, ’07, ’08), and Prix collégien de musique contemporaine (Sherbrooke, Québec, 2010).
+The music of Roxanne Turcotte has won numerous awards and distinctions: International New Music Composer’s Competition (USA, 1987, ’89/90), Hugh Le Caine Award from the SOCAN Foundation (Canada, 1985, ’89), Luigi Russolo International Competition (Italy, 1989), 6th “Villes manifestes” Radio Art Competition (La Muse en circuit, France, 2005), Bourges International Electroacoustic Music and Sonic Art Competition (France, 2005, ’07, ’08), and Prix collégien de musique contemporaine (Sherbrooke, Québec, 2010).